-Flexible organizations may conform broadly to the Mintzberg (1983b) category of an adhocracy in the sense that they are capable of quickly adapting to new demands and operate fluidly.
-They may be organized as core-periphery organization or along the lines of Handy's (1981) 'shamrock' organization, which consists of three elements: 1) the core workers (the central leaf of the shamrock) - professionals, technicians and managers; 2) the contractual fringe - contract workers; and 3) the flexible labour force consisting of temporary staff.
+Flexible organizations may conform broadly to the Mintzberg (1983b) category of an adhocracy in the sense that they are capable of adapting quickly to new demands and operate fluidly.
+They may be organized along the lines of Handy's (1989) 'shamrock' with core workers carrying out the fundamental and continuing activities of the organization and contract workers and temporary staff being employed as required.
+This is also called a core-periphery organization.
 An organization may adopt a policy of numerical flexibility, which means that the number of employees can be quickly increased or decreased in line with changes in activity levels.
-The different types of flexibility are described in Chapter 13.
+The different types of flexibility as defined by Atkinson (1984) are described in Chapter 14.